Accredited official statistics

 1. Why measure PM?

-Both PM and the precursor pollutants that can form it can travel large distances in the atmosphere.
-A small proportion of the concentrations of PM that people in the UK are exposed to come from naturally occurring sources such as pollen and sea spray (approximately 15 per cent).
-Another third is transported to the UK from other European countries.
+Fine PM (PM2.5) and the precursor pollutants (that can form secondary PM) can travel large distances in the atmosphere.
+A proportion of the concentrations of PM that people in the UK are exposed to come from naturally occurring sources such as pollen and sea spray and some is transported to the UK from other European countries or international shipping.
 However, around half of UK concentrations of PM comes from anthropogenic sources in the UK such as domestic wood burning and tyre and brake wear from vehicles.
-As such, it is in the interest of the UK to measure concentrations of PM as close to these sources of anthropogenic emissions as possible in order to effectively assess exposure to PM that can be tackled via UK policies.
+As such, it is in the interest of the UK to measure concentrations of PM in a range of locations that are both typical of population exposure and that have a greater influence from sources originating from human activity.
+This approach enables us to assess both exposure to PM and understand contributions from key sources that can be tackled via UK policies.

 • An annual average of 40 µg/m3 for PM10;